 - to distribute (players or teams) in this manner

 Word Origin for seed

-Idioms and Phrases with seeded
+Other Idioms and Phrases with seed

 see run to seed.